-Say again?
-You’ve probably noticed there’s a lot of jargon used in aviation.
-Here’s a guide to some of the most common acronyms and terms you’ll come across during pilot training.
+Here’s a guide to some of the most common acronyms and terms you’ll come across during flight and airline training.

 Part-FCL are the EASA Flight Crew Licences.